SAP-samples/teched2022-DA262/exercises/ex3/README.md

-# Exercise 3 - Combine the Data into one view (to be updated)
+# Exercise 3 - Combine the Data into one view (mandatory)

 We have two sets of data, which kind of go together, but since they are coming from different sources, they don’t have common key or join criteria’s that could be used to create a seamless set of data.

-Intelligent lookup will provide if the missing link, by creating and filling a mapping table between the two sets of data.
+Intelligent lookup will provide the missing link, by creating and filling a mapping table between the two sets of data.

-## Add Keys
+## Exercise 3.1 - Add Keys
 The intelligent lookup needs keys in the data sets to join together.
 Should a Data Set not have a key defined you can add the key by wrapping it into a view.
 1. Create a new view
 2. Add the German_Car_Registration or other table to the view